Skip to content

 After completing this module, you will be able to:

-• Create Jobs and CronJobs with correct completion counts, parallelism, and backoff limits
+• Design Jobs and CronJobs with correct completion counts, parallelism, retry limits, cleanup controls, and schedules.

 The Factory Shift Analogy

-Deployments are like permanent factory staff—they clock in and stay until fired.
-Jobs are like contractors hired for specific tasks—they come in, complete the work, and leave.
-CronJobs are like scheduled maintenance crews—they arrive at specific times (every night, every Monday), do their job, and depart.
+Deployments are like permanent factory staff: they clock in and stay until the business changes the staffing plan.
+Jobs are like contractors hired for a specific piece of work: they arrive, complete the work, and leave records behind.
+CronJobs are like scheduled maintenance crews: they arrive at specific times, do the work, and follow rules about whether a late or overlapping shift should still happen.

 Terminal window